 - Red blood cells.
-The average amount seen per high-power is used to grade and study.
-If you come across some irregular shapes, such as dysmorphic red cells, report them.
+The average amount of RBCs seen per high-power is used to grade and evaluate.
+If some irregular shapes, such as dysmorphic red cells, are seen report them.

 - White blood cells.
-The average number seen per high-power field is used to grade and report.
 Commonly, they are neutrophils (PMNs).
 Report any rare cell forms, such as lymphocytes or eosinophils, that are morphologically recognizable.

 - Normal crystals.
 Each type of crystal observed should be identified and reported as few, small, or many per high-power region.